devHudi/gatsby-starter-hoodie/README.md

-# Hoodie
+# gatsby-starter-hoodie

-## 🚀 About Hoodie
+## 🚀 About gatsby-starter-hoodie

-Hoodie is a gatsby theme created for writing tech blogs.
+gatsby-starter-hoodie is a gatsby theme created for writing tech blogs.
 Markdown, Code Highlighting in various programming languages, and Katex syntax are supported.
 Also, you can easily categorize articles into tags and series.

-Start your blog with a neatly designed Hoodie that supports dark mode.
+Start your blog with a neatly designed gatsby-starter-hoodie that supports dark mode.

 ## Features